psy0rz/ledder/README.md

 In the draw-folder you'll find classes to "draw".

-These are just PixelLists that fill themselfs with pixels.
+These are just PixelLists that fill themselves with pixels.

 E.g. to draw a rectangle: